pilgreen/markdownify/README.md

 # markdownify
-A command-line tool that runs piped input through the blackfriday Markdown parser.
+A command-line tool that runs piped input through the blackfriday Markdown parser and kicks out the result to stdout.